Bug #11976

 I will upload the image with the two identical memories as requested soon...

-Updated by Leigh Marble 6 days ago
+Updated by Leigh Marble about 2 months ago

 Dan Smith wrote in #note-2: